Nowell Sing We Clear

 Nowell Sing We Clear is a previously four-member musical group that performs an annual yuletide concert series.
 They have also released a series of related albums and a songbook of their repertoire.

 The concerts consist of yuletide stories and music, and often include a Mummers Play.

 Members

-The group consisted of John Roberts, Tony Barrand, Fred Breunig, and Andy Davis (who replaced original member Steve Woodruff after Woodruff moved to California), until Tony Barrand's passing in January 2022.
+The group consisted of John Roberts, Tony Barrand, Fred Breunig, and Andy Davis (who replaced original member Steve Woodruff after Woodruff moved to California), until Tony Barrand's passing in January 2022 and John Roberts’ passing in 2025.
 Their more recent performances have been partnered with the vocal group Windborne of which Fred Breunig's daughter Lauren Breunig is a member.